sedwards2009/extraterm/docs/guide.md

 }
 ```

 It contains one setting which specifies which directory to use for user settings.
 If this is empty or not set, then the default location is used.
-If this path is relative then it is relative to the directory containing the extraterm executable.
+If this path is relative then it is relative to the directory containing the Extraterm executable.

-`../user_settings` can be used to place it along side the location where extraterm is installed.
+`../user_settings` can be used to place it along side the location where Extraterm is installed.
 This can be usefull when running Extraterm as a "portable app" from removable media like a USB drive.